- School of Graduate and Professional Studies Home

 - Student must be 23 years of age or older.

-- Completion of a minimum of 12 semester credit hours with a grade C or better from an accredited institution of higher learning.
+- Completion of a minimum of 12 semester credit hours with a grade of C or better from an accredited institution of higher learning.
 All students need to be aware that this is 124 hour degree program.

 - Applicants must request each college or university previously attended to send an official transcript directly to the Asbury Adult Professional Studies Program office.
 Hand carried transcripts are not acceptable.